Deploying changes with environment aliases

-By default, environment aliases within spaces are disabled.
+By default, environment aliases within spaces are not activated.
 To enable the master alias, space administrators need to click on the button “set up your first alias” and provide a name for their current master environment.

 Since developers may be using different environments to power production content in the future, it makes sense to always give the current production environment a unique name like

 master alias, developers can easily determine which environment powers the production application by checking if their current environment carries the green “master” label in the top left corner of the web app.